Why pay to just to sleep on the way to your next adventure?

 BLM campsites usually have a 14-day stay limit.

 Couchsurfing – Website that lists hosts willing to provide free accommodations in exchange for meeting and sharing stories about life.
-Having a strong profile that really describes who you are, some interesting things about you, and why they’d really want to meet you, as well as setting up plans with a host well in advance are the keys to successfully using this website.
-We’ve tried to set up plans just a day or two before and people will generally not be able to host you if you don’t give them enough forewarning.
+Have a strong profile that really describes who you are.
+Include some interesting things about you and why they’d really want to meet you.
+Set up plans with a host well in advance to successfully use this website.
+We’ve tried message just the day before and people generally will not be able to host you if you don’t give them forewarning.

 Boondockers Welcome – Not completely free.
 You have to pay a yearly fee of $30 to join as a guest on boondockerswelcome.com.
 Once you do this, you will find a map of hosts who are willing to allow RVs to park on their property for a night or two.
-Van and car dwellers could potentially use this platform as well, but it is catered to RVs and many of the property owners will even allow the RVs to plug in.
+Van and car dwellers could potentially use this platform as well, but it is catered to RVs.
+Many of the property owners will even allow the RVs to plug in.

 So there you have it–10 places to park for free on the road!
 Where are places you have stayed to get through a night?
 We would love to hear about your little gems in the comments below!

 Affiliate links may be present within these posts and if clicked, this blog may receive a commission based on your purchases at no additional cost to you.